Our students are inspired and engaged to become successful business professionals.

 All businesses and organizations depend on information systems to organize and maintain the data needed for decision-making.
 The Management Information Systems (MIS) major prepares students to design, develop, and manage information systems within organizations.
 Click here for more information on this program.

 Marketing is an organizational function and a set of processes for creating, communicating, and delivering value to customers and for managing customer relationships in ways that benefit the organization and its stakeholders.
 Click here for more information on this program.

 The Bachelor of Science in Business (BSB) in Business Administration is a unique business program available for students that have taken freshman and sophomore level and general education degree courses at a community college or other university campus.
-We offer Business Administration BSB degree completion (junior/senior level classes) online or at Parkland College in Champaign, Illinois.
+We offer Business Administration BSB degree completion (junior/senior level classes) online or at Parkland College in Champaign, Ill.
 Click here for more information on this program.